CliveRBird/CentrelinkDataServicesWeather/README.md

 Read CDS.Weather/README.txt for instructions.

 This solution includes a single microservice (CDS.Weather), unit and integration tests following a Test Driven Development (TDD) approach.
-Unit test demonstate both stubs and mocks.
+Unit test doubles demonstate both stubs and mocks.
 Dependency injection has been used in Program.cs.
 A Dockerfile exists to create the image.
 A kubernetes Deployment.yaml and Service.yaml are also included.
 Multiple manifest files can be applied by using kubectl to the path the manifest files reside in. kubectl apply -f /path/to/manifests